V01dDweller/dotfiles/README.md

 │   ├── .bashrc_mintty         # Cygwin/mintty
 │   ├── .bashrc_wsl            # Windows Subsystem for Linux
 │   └── .LESS_TERMCAP          # Enables colors in the less pager and, by extension, man pages, needs extra lines in .bashrc, TBA
-├── mintty                     # Mintty color schemees for use with Windows shortcuts │   ├── .minttyrc
+├── mintty                     # Mintty color schemes for use with Windows shortcuts │   ├── .minttyrc
 │   ├── .minttyrcb
 │   ├── .minttyrc-dark